willfleury/metrics-agent/README.md

 # Overview

 ## Motivation
 Agent based bytecode instrumentation is a far more elegant, faster and safer approach to instrumenting code on the JVM.
-Programatic addition of metrics into client code leads to severe code bloat and lack of clarity of the underlying business logic.
+Programmatic addition of metrics into client code leads to severe code bloat and lack of clarity of the underlying business logic.

 The advantage of agent based bytecode instrumentation vs annotation driven using dependency injection (DI) frameworks like Spring and Guice is quite simple, you don't need to be using Spring or Guice to benefit from it.
 Another issue with such DI frameworks is that they can only code you they own the injection of which causes some headaches and you must still annotate or otherwise mark the locations to instrument in code.
 The agent doesn't care if the code you want to instrument is yours, a third party library or the JDK itself.

 The ability to simply update a configuration file indicating the metric and code location we want to measure, and simply restart the application to begin gathering measurements in that new location is invaluable and saves a considerable amount of developer time and results in faster performance debugging sessions.

+Finally, because this library provides a plugable provider interface, it means switching between different reporting systems does not need to be an ordeal.
+I've worked on projects that have had two or three different metrics libraries used and converters going between each to the backend monitoring system.
+Simply put, this is vile and makes code bloat even worse.
+All that is required is to write an implementation of the reporting system using your metric provider of choice.

-### Code Bloat
+### Code Bloat Problem

 Say we want to instrument a method which calls some third party library or service and tracks the number of failures (as exceptions thrown).
 To do this we need to track both the total number of method invocations and the number of failed invocations.
 Most of the time in modern Java libraries, exceptions are unchecked which allows them to propagate up to an appropriate handler without polluting the code base.